DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

     ```
 - Recommended: read the [README](README.md) to understand the general structure of the service

+**NOTE**: You may encounter issues with the application when running an unexpected version of Java.
+So make sure you are running `AdoptOpenJDK Java 11 (Hotspot)` as specified above.

 ### Database Configuration

 Workspace Manager relies on two databases: one for the app itself, and one for Stairway.
 We will also need a DB for the unit tests.